 As a self-employed individual, you’ll get to call the shots.
 No longer will your hands be tied by the orders of bosses.
 You can design your day the way you want to.
 Let’s take a more precise look at what this means . . . .

 Your imagination is the limit as a self-employed individual.
 You can create your own projects, test new business models, and design a work environment just for you.
 No longer do you have to fit within the confines of old ways of doing things.
 You’re free from the “system.”

 I for one love getting to work on the things I enjoy.
-When I Joined Lauren on this website, I found myself enjoying many aspects of the business – but my greatest joy is helping people with the subjects I’m proficient in.
+I find myself enjoying many aspects of the business – but my greatest joy is helping people with the subjects I’m proficient in.
 For example, I enjoy spreadsheets and teaching people how to budget.